BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ```

-Remove or let expire deprecated entries for old domains unless you have a migration need documented in the ADR log.
+Remove or let expire entries for old domains unless you have a migration need documented in the ADR log.
 ```

 **Test URLs (direct IP is for smoke only)**: